Juniper/contrail-specs/R1911/telemetry_feature_blueprint.md

 This varies a bit for in-band and out-of-band collector provisioning as detailed below.

-#### - Enable flow collector provisioning wizard
-By default, flow collector provisioning is disabled in provisioning wizard.
-Login to `contrail_command` container.
-The feature list is defined in `/usr/share/contrail/public/feature-list.json`.
-Set `cluster_user.xflow to `true` to enable flow collector provisioning.

 #### - In-Band Provisioning Workflow
 The following inputs need to be provided for in-band collector provisioning during cluster bring up: